As a consumer, this helps to ensure fair credit pricing while also protecting you against identity theft.

 This company primarily serves to sell lists to creditors (including mortgage lenders) of creditworthy and non-creditworthy individuals.

 You can access reports and request changes just as you would with any of the major three credit bureaus.
 However, you’ll have to call the national opt-out number (1-888-567-8688) to have your name and number removed from their lists.

 P.O.
 Box 1640

 For Innovis corporate headquarters, contact:

 250 E. Town St.

 Columbus, Ohio 43215

-A fifth credit reporting company is PRBC Inc., which performs the same functions as the other CRCs.
-However, it also allows consumers to build reports and a positive credit history using alternative data, such as timely bill, utility, and insurance payments.
+A fifth credit reporting agency is PRBC Inc., which performs the same functions as the other CRCs.
+However, it also allows consumers to build reports and a positive credit history using alternative data, such as utility bills and insurance payments.

 PRBC Inc. uses information not always reported to the other bureaus, allowing consumers to rebuild a positive credit history.
 The company is owned by MicroBilt Corporation.